kgabriel-hashicorp/terraform-aws-app/README.md

 | <a name="output_region"></a> [region](#output\_region) | The AWS region the S3 bucket is deployed to. |
 <!-- END_TF_DOCS -->

+## Contributing

+* Commit messages and PR titles must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

+ * Pull requests will need to be reviewed by the CODEOWNERS.

+## Maintainers

+CODEOWNERS file contain the maintainers of this repository This can also include a link to a Slack Channel

 ## Authors
 Module is maintained with the help from [these awesome contributors](https://github.com/craigsloggett-lab/terraform-aws-app/graphs/contributors).